SILDTeam/LEFA-GE/README.md

 ### Requirements to compile or run

+System
+Listed here are systems I tested the program on

+Windows :

-I tested it on Windows XP SP3 X32 and it worked correctly.
+_  Windows XP SP3  x32  worked correctly
+_  Windows 11 Home x64  worked correctly

+Linux
+_  Debian 12  x64  did not work, there were linking errors with X11
+  ______________

+CPU
+ Minimum
+  I386 with SSE2 or Higher

+Recommended
+  I686 = Intel P6 with SSE2 - or Higher

-##### due to the 6r optimization option, optimization for processors such as Pentium PRO or higher
+ due to the 6r optimization option, optimization for processors such as Pentium PRO or higher
-I686 SSE2 _ Intel P6 with SIMD SSE2

-but you can choose to compile for I386 too, but the whole project is being developed for computer base between 2006 and 2008

-##### Even though the code is poorly optimized it is acting well, the problem is the cpu consumption due to the loop and the lack of control over the FPS limit

-the loop is acting at its full power without any limiter making it consume more cpu than it should
+___________

 RAM
+  Basic Engine
   windows XP : 4 MB
   windows 11 : 21 MB

+___________
+DISC
-##### the code is very small, of course there is very little, for now
+ the code is very small, of course there is very little, for now
 500 kb Disc for source code

+_____
+Render
-OpenGl 2.1 or more
+OpenGL 2.1 or Higher

+____

+Even though the code is poorly optimized it is acting well, the problem is the cpu consumption due to the loop and the lack of control over the FPS limit
+the loop is acting at its full power without any limiter making it consume more cpu than it should

 ## what you need, to build.
 the code is being written in | C 89 and C++ 98